Valentin Gerasimov

-Valentin Pavlovich Gerasimov (Russian: Валентин Павлович Герасимов; born on 28 May 1940), is a Russian politician and party figure, who had served as the first Governor (Head) of Kurgan Oblast from 1991 to 1995.
+Valentin Pavlovich Gerasimov (Russian: Валентин Павлович Герасимов; born on 28 May 1940), is a Russian politician and party figure, who had served as the first Governor of Kurgan Oblast from 1991 to 1995.

 Biography

 Valentin Gerasimov was born on 28 May 1940 into a working-class family in the working village of Shumikha, Shumikhinsky District, Chelyabinsk Oblast, now the administrative centre of the Shumikhinsky Municipal District, Kurgan Oblast.
 He is Russian.
 His father died in 1942.

 In 1965, he graduated from the Kurgan Machine-Building Institute with a degree in automotive and tractor mechanical engineering.
 The same year, he worked at the Kurgan Bus Plant, where he went through all the stages - from design engineer to chief engineer from 1975 to 1979.

 In 1967, he joined the Communist Party of the Soviet Union.

 Since 1979, he was carrying out party work.
 He successively held the positions of second secretary of the Sovetsky City District committee of the CPSU of the city of Kurgan, first secretary of the Pervomaysky City District committee of the CPSU of the city of Kurgan, first secretary of the Kurgan city committee of the CPSU, second secretary of the Kurgan regional committee of the CPSU.

 He had been elected deputy of the Supreme Soviet of the Russian SFSR's XI convocation from 1984 to 1989.

 In 1985, he graduated from the Academy of Social Sciences under the Central Committee of the CPSU.

 In June 1988, he became chairman of the Kurgan Regional Executive Committee of the Council of People's Deputies.

 In April 1990, he was elected a People's Deputy of the RSFSR, was a member of the Communists of Russia faction.

 From November 1990 to October 1991, he was chairman of the Kurgan Regional Council of People's Deputies.

-On 24 October 1991, Gerasimov became the first Governor (Head) of Kurgan Oblast, as was one of the last ones to be appointed head of the administration of the federal subjects of Russia.
+On 24 October 1991, Gerasimov became the first Governor of Kurgan Oblast, as was one of the last ones to be appointed head of the administration of the federal subjects of Russia.

 He was a member of the Council of the Association for Economic Interaction of Regions and Republics of the Ural Region, and a Member of the Council of the All-Russian Public Movement "Our Home – Russia" party.